A quick and simple guide for anyone trying to cancel a BT contract

-Most providers, including BT and XLN, use the Openreach telecoms network and will be able to change your phone and broadband at no extra cost.
+Most business broadband and phone line providers, including BT and XLN, use the Openreach telecoms network and will be able to change your phone and broadband at no extra cost.
 Just choose your provider and tariff, contact them, and they will cancel your existing contract on your behalf.

 If however you are moving from BT to a separate cable network (for example, Virgin Media), you will unfortunately have to cancel the contract yourself.

 Want to leave BT as soon as possible?
 Give us a call and we’ll discuss what you could save with XLN

 30 days to switch after a price increase – with no cancellation fees

 BT recently announced another round of price hikes, which is bad news if you’re one of its phone, broadband or fibre customers.
 But if you’re willing to switch, the price increase is a great chance to do so without paying extra for the privilege.